 You will receive a confirmation message upon submission of the application.

-We will not consider incomplete application.
+We will not consider incomplete applications.
 Please DO NOT send applications through the mail or deliver in person the application with original artworks; they will NOT be accepted and the original artworks will NOT be returned.

 Notification: All applicants are notified by email in early April.
 Please do not call or contact us about the status of your application before April 15.

 Decisions made by the Scholarship and Honors Committee at the School of Art + Design on all the scholarship awards are final.